x

 The primary categorization of pens is done on the basis of the type of tips, namely, solid tip burners and variable temperature wood burners.

-• Copper tips that are usually thicker.
+• Copper tips are usually thicker.

 • The handle is much larger.

-For executing complex designs, artists use variable temperature wood burners instead.
+For executing complex designs, artists use variable-temperature wood burners instead.
 These have finer tips and come in different shapes and sizes, much like brushes, for burning different strokes of design.

 • These come with finer pen tips for much more detailed work.